rguiscard/beancounter/README.md

 # Beancounter

 This is a Rails application to view and input financial data in [Beancount](http://furius.ca/beancount/).
 The main purpose is to facilitate writing and querying Beancount entries instead of replacing it.
+Therefore, it will not automatically fix any error when adding entries.
+Check syntax validation if it does not output proper results.

 # Installation